cielaton/My-college-knowledge/Working/Firefly-III/Firefly-III Docker installation.md

 >![[Pasted image 20240307082009.png]]
 >Using the arrow keys, head to the desired line.
 >Press the key "i" to enter insert mode, then edit the file.
->After that, press "esc" to quit insert mode, and press the exact key as follow: ": (shift + ;)" then "w" then "q" then "enter" to save and quit.
+>After that, press "esc" to quit insert mode, and press the exact key as follow: "(shift + ;)" then "w" then "q" then "enter" to save and quit.

 What you need to do is:
 - Change the `DB_PASSWORD` in `.env` to something else.
 Pick a nice password.